 Given the unprecedented disruption to travel due to COVID 19 here are the things you need to know…

-- Portugal is safe – In the so-called “1st wave”, compared to the EU, Portugal had an outbreak of lesser intensity of COVID.
-At the present moment, in the “2nd wave” Portugal continues to have one of the lowest infection and mortality rates in Europe, with a recent trend for decreasing the new registered daily cases.
-The hospitalization rate and the use of intensive care beds have increased, not yet at critical levels.
+- Portugal is safe – In the so-called “1st wave”, compared to the EU, Portugal had a less intense outbreak of COVID.
+At the moment, in the “2nd wave” Portugal, despite registering an increase in infection rates, mortality is among the lowest in Europe.
+The hospitalization rate and the use of intensive care beds have increased to more critical levels.
 In a preventive attitude, the Portuguese State defined a national strategy for the management of the hospital network in order to allow an effective response to a possible increase in positive cases requiring hospitalization.

 - No area of the country is in lockdown / confinement – In the scope of the “2nd wave”, with the growing trend of positive cases, in some municipalities in the country, in which the Lisbon and Porto areas are integrated, the government updated its guidelines regarding to COVID19, in order to control the rate of new infections: